NVIDIA-Merlin/HugeCTR/README.md

 There are four sessions in a configuration file: "solver", "optimizer", "data", "layers".
 The sequence of these sessions is not restricted.
 * You can specify the device (or devices), batchsize, model_file.. in `solver` session;
 * and the `optimizer` that will be used in every layer.
-* File list and data set related configurations will be specified under `data` session.
 * Finally, layers should be listed under `layers`.
-Note that embedders should always be the first layer.
+Note that embedders should always be the first layers.

 ### Model File ###
 Model file is a binary file that will be loaded for weight initilization.